grantharris33/WNBA-Fantasy-League/docs/Story-24.md

-Okay, here's a new story document for "User Team Creation and League Association".

----
-Filename: `docs/Story-24.md`
----
 # FANTASY‑24 — User Team Creation and League Association

 > **Goal:** Allow authenticated users to create a fantasy team, associate it with an existing league, and manage basic team details through backend API endpoints.